-In their seminal paper1, Kasevich and Chu used cold sodium atoms in an atomic fountain to realize the first demonstration of the 3-pulses atom interferometer based on Raman transitions, such as described in II.
-In this early demonstration, the authors anticipated that such sensors could compete with state of the art classical gravimeters, such as based on the precise tracking of a free falling corner cube by optical interferometry.
+In their seminal paper,1 Kasevich and Chu used cold sodium atoms in an atomic fountain to realize the first demonstration of the three-pulses atom interferometer based on Raman transitions, such as described in Sec.
+II.
+In this early demonstration, the authors anticipated that such sensors could compete with state-of-the-art classical gravimeters, such as based on the precise tracking of a free falling corner cube by optical interferometry.

-Remarkably, in the following years, the efforts of Chu 's team made this claim become reality.
-A. Peters et al performed a very comprehensive metrological study of the performances, both in terms of stability and accuracy, of a second generation instrument based on Cs $atoms^{51,52}$.
-The stability reached a level as low as $23 \times 10^{-8} \text{ m.s}^{-2} \cdot \tau^{-1/2}$ measurement time, and a large number of systematic effects were studied, and evaluated with a combined uncertainty of 3.2×10^{-8} m.s-2.
-A direct side by side comparison with a commercial corner cube gravimeter, FG5 from the Microg solutions company53 showed a 4 times better stability for the atom gravimeter, and agreement between the two determinations of g, within the combined uncertainty of 7×10^{-8} m.s-2.
-At the same time, pioneering works on atomic gradiometers, which are differential accelerometers, have been conducted in Stanford54, and a few years later at LENS5
+Remarkably, in the following years, the efforts of Chu's team made this claim become reality.
+Peters et al. performed a very comprehensive metrological study of the performances, both in terms of stability and accuracy, of a second generation instrument based on Cs atoms [Fig. 5(a)].^{51,52} The stability reached a level as low as 23 $\times 10^{-8}$ m s-2 $\tau^{-1/2}$ measurement time, and a large number of systematic effects were studied and evaluated with a combined uncertainty of